-One of the major challenges in the development of planning algorithms using numerical optimization lies in problem modeling and initialization.
-Besides the modeled objective function, the underlying dynamic model can considerably influence the solution.
+One of the major challenges in developing planning algorithms through numerical optimization is the modeling and initialization of the problem.
+The underlying vehicle model, in addition to the modeled objective function and constraints, significantly influences the solution.
 Therefore, we evaluate the runtimes of various vehicle models during replanning for different initializations. \Cref{tab:cpu_times} presents results using an Intel i7-4710MQ CPU.
-While it is intuitive that models of greater complexity result in higher runtimes, it is surprising to note that the linear kinematic vehicle model can, under certain conditions, display poor convergence and have significantly higher runtimes.
-This occurs when the initialization, and thus the linearization, is distant from the optimum.
-Given the need to incorporate new environment information during replanning, linearization within receding horizon planning can be a delicate task.
+While it is intuitive that more complex models increase runtimes, it is surprising to discover that under certain conditions, even the linear kinematic vehicle model can exhibit poor convergence and significantly longer runtimes.
+This often occurs when the model's initialization -- and thus, its linearization -- is far from the optimum.
+Given the necessity to incorporate new environment information during replanning, linearization within receding horizon planning can be a delicate task.
 We provide a qualitative comparison of the kinematic vehicle model and dynamic vehicle model in \cref{fig:vehicle_model_scenarios} and \cref{fig:vehicle_model_scenario_results} in the appendix.
-In addition to comparing vehicle models, we examine the difference in runtimes between classic Runge-Kutta and Euler's method as integration schemes.
-Our evaluations reveal that the differences in runtimes were negligible.
+In addition to comparing vehicle models, we also examine the difference in runtimes between classic Runge-Kutta and Euler's method as integration schemes.
+Our evaluations reveal that the differences in runtimes are negligible.